AMP Place, Brisbane

-Officially named the AMP Centre, the AMP Place is a gold-coloured skyscraper located in the heart of the Brisbane central business district in Queensland, Australia.
-It can be seen from most parts of the city and is known locally as "The Gold Tower".
+Originally named the AMP Centre, Gold Tower is a gold-coloured skyscraper located in the heart of the Brisbane central business district in Queensland, Australia.
+It can be seen from most parts of the city.

 When the skyscraper was completed in 1978, it was Brisbane's tallest building.
 It consists of 35 floors and is 135 m (443 ft) high.
 The architects were Peddle Thorp & Walker.

 In April 2021, CPP Investment Board and Dexus sold the building to Marquette.